Agoraaa/FlushHotkeys/README.md

 Pressing the hotkeys multiple times cycles through the options.
 There are also `Play Hand` and `Discard Hand` hotkeys which are unbound.
 Follow [configuration](#configuration) to set them.
 ## Installation
-Download the `FlushHotkeys.lua` file and then follow [balamod](https://github.com/balamod/balamod?tab=readme-ov-file#how-to-install-mods) or [steamodloader](https://github.com/Steamopollys/Steamodded?tab=readme-ov-file#how-to-install-a-mod) instructions.
+Follow either [balamod](https://github.com/balamod/balamod?tab=readme-ov-file#how-to-install-mods) or [steamodloader](https://github.com/Steamopollys/Steamodded?tab=readme-ov-file#how-to-install-a-mod) instructions.

 ## Configuration
 If you want to, for example add additional hotkey `Q` for the flushes, open the `FlushHotkeys.lua` file with notepad and change the